What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 I will tell you how mere spots and stains on your vinyl boat seats affect your well-being.

-Mildew is a type of fungus that usually grows on the surface due to moisture.
-It usually begins in yellow, white or grey color, but turns into brown or black afterward.
+Mildew is a fungus that usually grows on the surface due to moisture.
+It usually begins in yellow, white, or grey but turns brown or black afterward.

 Since its growth is flat on the surface, it can be easily removed.

 You can come into contact by touching fungus-stricken surfaces.
-And you know that dirty hands are the primary source to get yourself infected.
+And you know that dirty hands are the primary source of getting yourself infected.

-Mildew causes bad odor for the travelers, and it seems offensive to sit on mildew-infested boat seats.
+Mildew causes foul odor for travelers, and sitting on mildew-infested boat seats doesn’t seem very kind.

 Don’t worry!